Worth watching out for.

 The Cotswold Way is a 102-mile (163km) National Trail that runs from Chipping Campden to Bath, following the beautiful Cotswold escarpment for much of its course.
 The trail leads through quintessentially English countryside with little villages of honey-coloured stone, from open farmland to the historic city of Bath.

-The new 2nd edition has been completely rewalked and all the information checked and updated.
-New features are:
+This new 3rd edition has been completely rewalked and all the information checked and updated.

 - Includes 44 detailed walking maps: the largest-scale maps available – At just under 1:20,000 (8cm or 3 1/8 inches to one mile) these are bigger than even the most detailed walking maps currently available in the shops.